nyan222/roman_empire_zoomcamp/README.md

 --role="roles/bigquery.admin"
 ```

-And so on, if you find all 13 roles.
-I did with console:)
+And so on, if you will be able to find all 13 roles.
+I was not, sorry, so i did it with console:)

 Now, we have to download a JSON key file representing the credentials.

-From your local machine, run the following commands.
+From your local machine, run the following commands:

-Remember that you need to replace the `PROJECT_ID` with your own (mine is `coral-firefly-411510`).

 ``` bash
 PROJECT_ID="coral-firefly-411510"